caseyjett/activity-tracker/README.md

 * Retrieve data from an external API and display the data in your app - I used the Pexels API for stock photos.
 * Create a form and save the values on the click of submit to an external file - Input from the form gets saved to the anything.db file.
 * Create a server with at least one route and connect it to your application using ExpressJS
+* Visualize data in a graph, chart, or other visual representation of data

 To run the application, you'll need to run `node index.js` and then go to `localhost:3000` in your browser.